AddyRdz/biscoff_bakery_lab/README.md

 ## Getting Started

-You can find the starter code for this morning's lab in `student_labs/morning/biscoff-starter` -- work in that folder!

 #### Provided in the starter code
 1. `server.js` has a basic express server up and running, along with routes for *index* and *show*